 How Do You Prepare Food For Winter Camping in Ontario?

 You will need to bring your own pots, pans and cutlery.
 Just like cooking at home, I like to keep the whole meal preparation process simple!
 Every morning I would boil water on the side burner of the BBQ for instant oatmeal.
 I actually forgot my instant coffee at home and was devastated.
 Have no fear!
 The park office sells coffee to winter campers if you are in a pinch!
 If you have to drive to Port Elgin to coffee, it’s not very far.
-The closest Tim Hortons is a 10 minute drive.
-I did not see a Second Cup, Timothy’s or Starbucks in the town.
+The closest Tim Hortons is a 10-minute drive.

 Do not cook inside the yurt.
 It’s not remotely safe.
-I am going to confess that we ate inside there a couple times because it was really cold.
 We stored our food in a cooler that we kept outside during the day.
 At night, while bears are not a concern during the winter, we still locked up the food in the trunk.
-I actually stored Little Man’s chocolate milk carton (accidentally) in the snow beside the ramp.
-You know when kids just put things down sometimes?
-Yeah…

 Dishes get washed outside.
-Pro tip: Boil water while your are eating.
-Pour that water into a plastic tub with dish soap to wash your dishes after you eat.
+Pro tip: Boil water while you are eating.
+Pour that water into a plastic tub with biogradeable dish soap to wash your dishes after you eat.
 Dispose of the used water in the outhouse.

 Where Do You Do Your, You Know… Business?